prep-stack/livesprite_gifs/README.md

 Everyone who installed your pack gets the update offered inside LiveSprite.
 Updates never touch the user's own settings (channels, chances, directions) - only the GIF files are refreshed.

-## Rules

-- Only submit content you made or are allowed to redistribute
-- No NSFW, no huge files, no non-GIF/PNG payloads
-- Every Pull Request is manually reviewed before merging